tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

 distance to the next radial shell is tracked to predict when the packet crosses into a new shell.
 Special care is taken at the edges of the computational domain.
 If a packet crosses back into the photosphere, it is discarded.
 Its propagation is stopped and it is no longer considered.
-Instead processing the next packet of the population is started.
+Instead, processing the next packet of the population is started.
 Similarly, the propagation is stopped if the packet escapes through the outer surface of the domain.
 However, in this case the packet contributes to the final emergent spectrum (see :doc:`Spectrum